Nilhcem/nilhcem.github.io/_posts/2017-03-13-android-tensorflow-classifier.md

 comments: true
 ---

-TensorFlow is an open source software library for deep learning, developed by Google and currently used in many of their projects.
+TensorFlow is an open source software library for machine learning, developed by Google and currently used in many of their projects.

 An **easy, fast, and fun** way to get started with TensorFlow is to build an image classifier: an offline and simplified alternative to [Google's Cloud Vision API][cloud-vision-api] where our Android device can detect and recognize objects from an image *(or directly from the camera input)*.

-Right now, I'm spending way too much time playing on the Nintendo Switch ([and I'm not alone][hiroshi-zelda]), so I decided to build a video-game-characters classifier.

-Sorry for my lack of inspiration...
+In this article, we will create an Android app that can recognize video-game characters.

 ![Example][pic1_example]{: .center-image }

 ## First, run the Android classifier sample

-An official TensorFlow Android Classifier sample is available on the main [GitHub repository][github-tensorflow-android].<br>
+An official TensorFlow Android image classifier sample is available on the main [GitHub repository][github-tensorflow-android].<br>
 However, if you want to build it, it will take you some time, as you'll need to install the NDK, Bazel, and the total build time with Android Studio will take around 40 minutes.

-That's not really compatible with my initial "**easy, fast, and fun**" description, so instead I've created a pre-built gradle standalone fork of TensorFlow 1.0.1 at [github.com/Nilhcem/tensorflow-classifier-android][tensorflow-classifier-android] you can directly clone, import on Android Studio and run within 2 minutes.
+That's not really compatible with my initial "**easy, fast, and fun**" description, so instead I've created a gradle standalone prebuilt fork of TensorFlow 1.0.1 at [github.com/Nilhcem/tensorflow-classifier-android][tensorflow-classifier-android] you can directly clone, import on Android Studio and run within 2 minutes.
 <br><br>

 **OPTIONAL (begin)**